 Here are some things you can do today to kick-start your Digital PR and start working toward those goals you’ve set.

 Know the state of your backlinks

 Now scroll to the bottom of the list and see what the lower-quality links look like.
 Are they spammy?
-Indicators of low-quality links are typically things like links from sites in countries where your brand doesn’t have a market, links with questionable anchor text that don’t relate to your brand, and links to pages or sites that contain a large number of backlinks.
+Indicators of low-quality links are typically things like links from sites in countries where your brand doesn’t have a market, links with questionable anchor text that don’t relate to your brand, and links to pages or sites that contain numerous backlinks.
 You may want to consider disavowing them, but remember Google prefers a natural backlink profile, so a perfect-looking bunch of backlinks might look suspicious.
-You’ll have to decide what is natural for your brand; however a good rule of thumb is if the backlink is relevant to your brand it’s probably best to keep it.
+You’ll have to decide what is natural for your brand; however, a good rule of thumb is if the backlink is relevant to your brand it’s probably best to keep it.

 Identify some quick wins

 It’s also a good idea to check for unlinked brand mentions and start an outreach list of sites you’ll contact to ask for a backlink.
 I wouldn’t be surprised if I was contacted to link to brands mentioned in this article; it’s par for the course in link building land.
 You can increase your chances of getting your backlink if you spot an error on the page, or can offer an SEO-friendly suggestion for the target brand.
 Then you can say while you’re there, would you mind linking to our domain?
 It doesn’t work every time, but it certainly doesn’t hurt to be helpful.